kwobny/Old-Robotics-Repo/README.md

 One complex wait command you can write is wait for degrees traveled in turn drive/rotational translate.
 This would use wait for distance/displacement

-This library is easily applicable to robots with the same library/MadHardware api (would need to rewrite/look over whole code if not), with the same number of wheels (need to rewrite motor buffers and a whole bunch of stuff), and with the same type of wheels (need to rewrite lin trans move if not).
+This library is easily applicable to robots with the same library/MadHardware api (would need to rewrite/look over whole code if not), with the same number of wheels (need to rewrite motor buffers and a whole bunch of stuff), and with the same type of wheels (need to rewrite lin trans move if not), and with the robot going forwards with positive power on the wheels.

 ---